wwliao/dailybox/README.md

 # My daily Docker image for McDonnell Genome Institute (MGI)
-This Docker image `lbwang/dailybox` based on Debian stable includes several tools that work on MGI cluster.
+This Docker image modified from `lbwang/dailybox`, which is based on Debian stable includes several tools that work on MGI cluster.
 It includes:

 - tmux
 - less